Do I Qualify?

 - Veterans Pension and Survivors Benefit

-If you live on Tribal lands, you can qualify for Lifeline if you or someone in your household participates in:
+If you live on Tribal lands, you can get Lifeline if your household income is at or below 135% of the Federal Poverty Guidelines, or if you (or someone in your household) participate in:

 - Any of the federal assistance programs listed above